-2) It’s okay to suck.
-It’s a class.
+And second, it’s a class.
 Meaning you’re learning something new.
 So you’re not expected to already be good at it.
-You’re kind of expected to suck.
 So if you’re worried about sucking, don’t.
 You’re allowed to.
-Besides, everyone else will suck so you’ll fit right in.
+Besides, everyone else is just learning too, so you’ll fit right in.

 What if I embarrass myself?

-Around 15 on average.
+Play Anxiety Away: 12-16.
 Not too many where you’d feel lost in the crowd, but also not too few where you feel like you could individually stand out.
-And most of the exercises are all of us together.
-Also remember, everyone else is here for the same reason, so there’s a quick bonding and support feel to the class.
+Most of the exercises are everyone playing together.